codery12321/ECE270/lab12/README.md

 # ECE 270 Lab Experiment 12: Adders and the Lunar Lander
 This lab, and the next one, may be a bit of a time crunch, which is why we've tried to release it a bit earlier than usual.
 The time crunch is intended to get you used to the upcoming lab practical, where you will implement a specified Verilog design from scratch on the lab machines, with no access to course material, all within two hours.
 The implementation in this lab is very detailed, but it may not be the case for the lab practical.
 If you have been struggling with Verilog thus far, it would be a good idea to start early using the simulator.
 Make use of the time before your lab to understand the concepts you're implementing, and try to implement them without using code from the notes.
 We've tried to make the lab instructions applicable to both in-lab implementation and simulator implementation.
 Keep in mind that you still need to go to lab to get the entire design checked off by a TA on the lab FPGA.

 ## Introduction
 You have been tasked with the great responsibility of writing an arithmetic unit for a lander headed for the Moon!
 We will have you implement adder/subtractor modules in order to realize an arithmetic logic unit for this lander.
-This unit, unlike the regular one that's in most CPUs, will be used to calculate the altitude, vertical velocity, and fuel of such a lander probe. <br />
+This unit, unlike the regular one that's in most CPUs, will be used to calculate the altitude, vertical velocity, and fuel of such a lander probe.

-For the context of this experiment, we will make the following simplifying assumptions: <br />
+For the context of this experiment, we will make the following simplifying assumptions:
 - The lander starts at some height over the Moon, and the gravity of the Moon, at 5 ft/s2, will cause the lander to start falling towards the ground.
 - The force of gravity is counteracted by the lander's thrust setting, which can be set anywhere between 0 to 9 ft/s2.
 As a result, you could turn off the thrusters to free fall towards the Moon (0 ft/s2), or engage them at highest thrust (9 ft/s2).
 - Your lander will either crash or land.
 It will crash if the downward lander velocity is larger than 30 ft/s or the thrust is higher than 5 - otherwise, it will land.

 ## Step 0: Prelab
 - Read the notes for module 4-A to 4-D.
 - Read the entire lab document.
 - Do the prelab assignment on the course web page.
 >If you cannot implement the full lab by the end of your lab section, you may still receive partial credit by showing the code you've written to your TA.
 Credit will be awarded based on how much functionality was implemented versus what was expected.

 ## Step 1: Implementing the Lunar Lander
 Run the ece270-setup script to get the necessary files. **Make sure to run this command for every day that you're working in the lab in order to get patches that may be issued to the Verilog make build system.**

 If you're on the simulator, copy the provided top.sv file into a new workspace, and enable File Simulation.
 You'll do most of your work in the lunarlander module, so start there!